kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 needDrainRemovableNodes = sortByRisk(needDrainRemovableNodes)
 ```

-The proposal extends that ordering with disruption cost:
+That ordering should be extended with disruption cost:

 ```go
 needDrainRemovableNodes = sortByRiskAndDisruptionCost(needDrainRemovableNodes)